flass/pantagruel/INSTALL.md

 ```

 #### Building the docker image
-If for some reason, you want to build your own image (you may have modified the code for instance), do as follows:
+If for some reason, you want to build your own image rather than downloading it (you may have modified the source code for instance), do as follows:

 Assuming you are still in the parent folder where you initially created the sub-folder `pantagruel_pipeline/`, run: